Baking for the Market

 After boiling the bananas for about 10 mins, I used a sterilized strainer and poured the pre-wine liquid (also called "must) into the primary fermenter, previously sterilized.
 Its basically just an extra large food grade plastic container.
 It doesn't need a lid and if it has one, its not recommended to seal it closed.
 The day before I had sterilized the primary fermenter and half filled it with water so the chlorine would evaporate.
 I poured the very hot must from boiling the bananas directly into the primary fermenter.
 With the room temperature water already in there, it wasn't too hot for it.

-While waiting for the must to cool, I added the sugar.
-With a hydrometer floating in the must, I added sugar, stirring constantly, until the reading on the hydrometer reached 8% while floating in the must.
-I'm making light wine with 8% alcohol.
-The must was stirred for awhile to dissolve the sugar.
 When the must was cool enough, I added a package of wine yeast.
 I like to use Lalvin E-1118.
 Its what I have used for decades and I like the taste.
 I have rarely had it fail.
 I sprinkled it on top of the liquid and gave it a light stir.
 Then the lid was put on but left slightly ajar.
 I have used this yeast to make wine sitting at 17% alcohol.
 To get much higher than that, you need a different yeast.
 The alcohol starts to kill off the Lalvin E-1118 yeast at around 17-18%.
 You can buy yeast for making whiskey that can get you around 21-22% alcohol under ideal conditions, but to get any higher than that, it has to be distilled or fortified.
-When the yeast get going, its vigorous enough for the first few days, to emit enough CO2 to prevent any bacteria from entering the must.
-Its also too vigorous for an air lock, so needs some space for the gas to escape.
-When the yeast is working, it creates a lot of foam on the top and has a clean yeasty smell.

 After about 4 days, it will be slow enough to need an air lock to keep out the air but still let the gas escape.
 Then it gets racked into the secondary fermenter with a stopper (bung) housing an air lock.
 Both are sterilized and well rinsed before using.